dice-group/IGUANA/docs/architecture.md

 Per query metrics:
 * Queries Per Second (QPS)
 * Number of successful and failed queries
 * result size
 * queries per second
 * sum of execution times

-You can change these in the Iguana Benchmark suite config.
+You can change these in the Iguana benchmark suite configuration.

 If you use the [basic configuration](https://github.com/dice-group/IGUANA/blob/master/example-suite.yml), it will save all mentioned metrics to a file called `results_{DD}-{MM}-{YYYY}_{HH}-{mm}.nt`